 Points System in Michigan

-Basic Driver Improvement Course (BDIC) - Reduce Points in Michigan
+Basic Driver Improvement Course (BDIC) – Ways to Reduce Points in Michigan

 Driver’s License Status – Driving Record Reports in Michigan